Lailouezzz/AES-NI-Qt/README.md

 bool setIv(const QByteArray& iv);
 ```

-The `QByteArray` is the initialize vector (at this time used only by the CBC mode), don't use the same iv always.
+The `QByteArray` is the initialize vector (at this time used only by the CBC and PCBC mode), don't use the same iv always.
 The iv must be set before encrypt loop or decrypt loop.

 ```cpp